 Driving through any of the roads, townships, and municipalities in Blair County puts you on the same roads as trucks and other commercial vehicles.
 While a standard passenger car can weigh in the range of five to eight thousand pounds.
 A standard commercial vehicle will weigh upwards of twenty thousand pounds.
 No matter the size or weight of the vehicle when there is a tractor-trailer in an accident with another car there are going to be damages and injuries.
 Some of the most common truck accidents we have worked on include:

 These injuries are often the result of a chain reaction where one car stops short or the driver behind them is not paying close enough attention resulting in the cars hitting bumpers.
 However, when there is a tractor involved there is the potential that a rear-end accident can cause the car or even truck to go under the hood of the tractor-trailer.

-Tractor-trailer drivers are instructed not to make turns at high speeds, to avoid making rapid adjustments while driving, and in addition they are instructed not to make lane changes without sufficient time to execute the shift.
-When a driver fails to do any of these their vehicle may lost control and stability resulting in the trailer and the attached cab to roll onto its side or even completely flip.
+Tractor-trailer drivers are instructed not to make turns at high speeds, to avoid making rapid adjustments while driving, and in addition, they are instructed not to make lane changes without sufficient time to execute the shift.
+When a driver fails to do any of these, their vehicle may lose control and stability resulting in the trailer and the attached cab to roll onto its side or even completely flip.
 Often these accidents cause monumental damage to the vehicles that are involved.